HoustonWeHaveABug/SnakeInTheBox/README.md

 You should be able to compile this program on any platform implementing inttypes.h (gcc makefile provided).

 The program reads 2 parameters on the standard input:
-- The number of dimensions of the hypercube
+- The number of dimensions of the hypercube (minimum 1, maximum 31)
 - Verbose mode (On = 1, Off = 0)

 An exhaustive search is performed using the optimization described in this paper: http://cobweb.cs.uga.edu/~potter/CompIntell/kochut.pdf.